dart-lang/language/accepted/future-releases/nnbd/feature-specification.md

 non-`late`, and the variable is treated as implicitly null initialized.
 Variables declared `late` are only made nullable if `Null` is explicitly assigned on one more paths into the join, and there is no implicit null initialization.
-In all cases, the values assigned must all have the same type, or type `Null` - otherwise the variable becomes unusable after the join.
+In all cases, the values assigned must all have the same type (up to nullability), or type `Null` - otherwise the variable becomes unusable after the join.
 More precisely, the **initialization inferred type** of a variable after a join point is specified as follows.

+At a join point in the program, if an **untyped variable** has no **initialization inferred type** on any path into the join, then it has no **initialization inferred type** after the join.

+Otherwise, if an **untyped variable** has an **initialization inferred type** on at least one path (reachable or not) into the join, then we consider two cases: first that it has an **initialization inferred type** on every reachable path into the join (in which case it does not need to be made implicitly nullable), or that it has at least one reachable path with no **initialization inferred type** (in which case it must be made implicitly nullable if it is non-`late`).

-At a join point in the program, if an **untyped variable** has an **initialization inferred type** on all of the reachable paths into the join and at least one of the paths is reachable, then the **initialization inferred type** for the variable after the join point is computed as follows:
+At a join point in the program, if an **untyped variable** has an **initialization inferred type** on all of the *reachable* paths into the join, then the **initialization inferred type** for the variable after the join point is computed as follows:
-  - If the **initialization inferred type** on each reachable path is the same type `T` (using syntactic equality), then the **initialization inferred type** after the join is `T`.
+  - If the **initialization inferred type** on each path which has one (reachable or not) is the same type `T` (using syntactic equality), then the **initialization inferred type** after the join is `T`.
-  - Otherwise, if the **initialization inferred type** on each reachable path is one of `T`, `T?` or `Null` for some type `T` (using syntactic equality), then the **initialization inferred type** after the join is `T?`.
+  - Otherwise, if the **initialization inferred type** on each path which has one (reachable or not) is one of `T`, `T?` or `Null` for some type `T` (using syntactic equality), then the **initialization inferred type** after the join is `T?`.
-  - Otherwise, the variable has no **initialization inferred type** after the join.
+  - Otherwise, no consistent type can be inferred and it is an error.

 In other words, if an **untyped** variable of any kind is assigned on all paths into the join, it must be assigned either a value of the same type or its